-The near-field surroundings (defined as an area within 200 m of the subject site) include low-rise residential buildings from the northeast clockwise west with open fields from the west clockwise northeast.
-The far-field surroundings (defined as an area beyond the near-field but within a 2-kilometre (km) radius of the subject site) are characterized by low-rise developments in all compass directions with isolated mid- and high-rise buildings to the east, south, and from the southwest clockwise northwest, and open fields from the west to the north.
-Notably, green space is situated to the north of the subject site.
+The near-field surroundings, defined as an area within 200-metres (m) of the subject site, include low-rise residential buildings to the northwest, a mid-rise commercial building to the northeast, and low-rise commercial buildings with parking lots from the south-southeast clockwise to the west.
+Notably, an existing walkway extending from Terry Fox Drive to Hines Road is situated to the immediate west.
+The far-field surroundings, defined as an area beyond the near-field but within a 2-kilometre (km) radius of the subject site, include low-rise massing in all compass directions, with isolated high-rise buildings to the east, isolated mid-rise buildings from the northeast clockwise to the west, and open exposures of green spaces from the south clockwise to the east.

 Site plans for the proposed and existing massing scenarios are illustrated in Figures 1A and 1B, while Figures 2A-2H illustrate the computational models used to conduct the study.
-The existing massing scenario includes the existing massing and proposed developments approved by the City of Ottawa.
+The existing massing scenario includes the existing massing and any future developments approved by the City of Ottawa.